CSI-fingerprinting Indoor Localization via Attention-Augmented Residual Convolutional Neural Network: Experiments

 \subsubsection{Datasets}

-To show the performance of our CSI-based indoor positioning network, we conduct experiments on one publicly-released indoor LOS dataset: the KU Leuven Boardroom dataset\footnote{\url{https://homes.esat.kuleuven.be/~sdebast/measurements/measurements_boardroom.html}}~\cite{de2020mamimo,de2020csi}.
-The dataset contains CSI and position tags of a massive MIMO-OFDM system measured by the National Instruments 5G Massive MIMO testbed\footnote{https://www.ni.com/en-gb/innovations/white-papers/14/5g-massive-mimo-testbed--from-theory-to-reality--.html}.
+To show the performance of our CSI-fingerprinting indoor positioning network, we conduct experiments on one publicly-released indoor LOS dataset: the KU Leuven Boardroom dataset\footnote{\url{https://homes.esat.kuleuven.be/~sdebast/measurements/measurements_boardroom.html}}, and one NLOS dataset: the KU Leuven Lab NLOS dataset\footnote{\url{https://homes.esat.kuleuven.be/~sdebast/measurements/measurements_lab.html}}~\cite{de2020mamimo,de2020csi}.
+The datasets contain CSI and position tags of a massive MIMO-OFDM system measured by the National Instruments 5G Massive MIMO testbed\footnote{https://www.ni.com/en-gb/innovations/white-papers/14/5g-massive-mimo-testbed--from-theory-to-reality--.html}.
 The system has $64$ antennas and $100$ sub-carriers, therefore, the measured CSI at each position has a shape of $(64,100,2)$.
 During the measurement, the users move along the predefined routes in $4$ grids, each spanning a $1.25$ m by $1.25$ m area.
 The CSI is collected at 5 mm intervals, resulting in $252004$ CSI samples in total.
-During the experiments, we randomly select $5,000$ samples as the test dataset, $5,000$ sample as the validation dataset, and we change the number of the training samples from $1,000$ to $5,000$ to $10,000$ to evaluate the influence of RPs' number on the positioning accuracy.
-Furthermore, as the antennas of the testbed's BS can be deployed flexibly, the dataset provides three sets of individual sub-datasets with different antenna topologies, \textit{i}.\textit{e}, a uniform rectangular array (URA) of 8 by 8 antennas, a uniform linear array (ULA) of 64 antennas, and a distributed antenna array (DIS).
+During the experiments, we do not use the total dataset for experiments as it is time-consuming and sometimes impractical to scan the indoor environment at mm level, especially for large shopping mall or conferencing room.
+Following the transfer learning experiment in~\cite{de2020csi}, we sample a smaller dataset.
+Specifically, we randomly select $5,000$ samples as the test dataset, $5,000$ sample as the validation dataset, and we change the number of the training samples, $I$, from $1,000$ to $5,000$ to $10,000$ to evaluate the influence of RPs' number on the positioning accuracy.
+Furthermore, as the antennas of the testbed's BS can be deployed flexibly, the KU Leuven Boardroom dataset provides three sets of individual sub-datasets with different antenna topologies, \textit{i}.\textit{e}, a uniform rectangular array (URA) of 8 by 8 antennas, a uniform linear array (ULA) of 64 antennas, and a distributed antenna array (DIS).
 The details of the measurement environment are shown in~\cite{de2020csi}.